-- There are important links between water and land ecology. - Watercourses can provide a range of habitats for wildlife: within the water itself, on riverbanks and also associated areas such as reedbeds and wetlands. - The preservation of river corridors allows the stability of channel banks and the protection of habitats created on/in them. - This provides a natural habitat for increased wildlife species. - Appropriate bank-side vegetation controls light penetration and so contributes to good water quality by controlling weed growth. - Watercourses provide important links between animal and plant populations and habitats, which might otherwise be isolated and fragmented.
+- There are important links between water and land ecology. - Watercourses can provide a range of habitats for wildlife: within the water itself, on riverbanks and also associated areas such as reedbeds and wetlands. - The preservation of river corridors allows the stability of channel banks and the protection of habitats created on/in them. - This provides a natural habitat for increased wildlife species. - Appropriate bank-side management will prevent loss of riparian habitat by overshading and/or crowding out by unmanaged bankside trees, scrub or brambles or the loss of riparian habitat due to "gardening" right to the waterline.
+Riparian vegetation is critical in providing habitat for wildlife but also in protecting riverbanks from erosion and improving water quality. - Watercourses provide important links between animal and plant populations and habitats, which might otherwise be isolated and fragmented.